 Review Articles.
 Review Articles about broad and important topics are a staple of Economic Botany.
 Our general goal is to publish one Review Article per issue.
 Reviews should address issues of historical or contemporary importance in ethnobotany and economic botany that will be of wide interest to our international readership.
 Review Articles should not exceed 10,000 words in length.
 We are looking for reviews that are highly synthetic and draw on current and foundational literature to address points that are novel and interesting.
 Our general standard is to publish reviews that would be of sufficient quality to appear in one of the Annual Review journals, such as Annual Review of Anthropology or Annual Review of Ecology and Systematics.
 Since there is not an Annual Review of Economic Botany, we seek to fill this niche.
 Reviews that do not meet these criteria and are more of a summation of existing literature will not be published.
 Authors are encouraged to contact the editor-in-chief in advance to see if the topic is deemed appropriate.

-Notes on Economic Plants: This section of the journal is intended for the publication of short papers that deal with a variety of technical topics, including the anatomy, archaeology, biochemistry, conservation, ethnobotany, genetics, molecular biology, physiology or systematics of useful plants.
+Notes on culturally-important plants: This section of the journal is intended for the publication of short papers that deal with a variety of technical topics, including the anatomy, archaeology, biochemistry, conservation, ethnobotany, genetics, molecular biology, physiology or systematics of useful plants.
 A manuscript should concern one species or a small group of species related by taxonomy or by use.
 Illustrations should be designed to occupy no more than one printed journal page.
-Papers intended for publication as a Note on Economic Plants should not exceed 3500 words, including tables, figures, and references.
+Papers intended for publication as a Notes on culturally-important plants should not exceed 3500 words, including tables, figures, and references.
 Contributions should be modeled after recently published Notes in Economic Botany.